heptarch/heptarch.github.io/drafts/cone.md

 </span>

 SIMPLICIO. <span style="padding-left: 40px; display:block">
-Whether accidental or essential, the purpose of the examination remains to determine the merit of the student.
-For they should be recognized in accord with how they have distinguished themselves; it is this in which the virtue of the operation consists.
+Whether accidental or essential, the purpose of the examination remains to establish the merit of the student.
+For they should be recognized in accord with how they have distinguished themselves; it is this determination in which the virtue of the operation consists.
 </span>

 ## VII. <a href="#toc">Plans</a><a id="sec-7" name="sec-7"></a>